Early Dunster Project

-Where copyright permits, we have retained recordings of the webinars and copies of the exhibits for ongoing access on this page.
+Where copyright permits, we have retained recordings of the webinars and copies of the exhibits for ongoing access in the SANHS Members’ Area.
 Simply click on the appropriate image to view the item.

-Mary Ewing's comprehensive account of the styles and layouts of typical Dunster houses, and the and how we go about estimating dates they originate from.
+Mary Ewing's comprehensive account of the styles and layouts of typical Dunster houses, and how we go about estimating dates they originate from.

 Click on the image above to view the notes of this webinar.